-Power Windows (Option)
+Power Windows

-If you have power windows, the switches on the driver's door armrest control the front windows (when the ignition is in RUN, ACCESSORY or when retained accessory power (RAP) is active.
+The switches on the driver's door armrest control the front windows (when the ignition is in RUN, ACCESSORY or when retained accessory power (RAP) is active.
 See "Retained Accessory Power" in the Index).
 The left switch controls the driver's window.
 The right switch controls the passenger's window.

 The driver's power window switch has two down positions.
 Push the switch to the first position to lower the window normally.
 To activate the auto-down feature, push the switch all the way down, then release.
 The window will lower completely.
 To stop the window from lowering all the way, pull up the front of the switch.